henry-spanka/homebridge-freeathome/README.md

 You can find the actuator serial in the web interface of the Busch-Jaeger SysAp Interface.

 # Limitations
-* The door can not be controlled with HomeKit as the bus is not connected to the SysAp.
+* ~~The door can not be controlled with HomeKit as the bus is not connected to the SysAp.~~ *May actually be possible but not tested it yet.*
 * The door camera can not be accessed.
-You may want to use IP cameras that are compatible with other HomeBridge plugins.
+You may want to use IP cameras that support the rtsp protocol and use the video door bell.

 # Notes
 * The accessories can only be controlled when you're at home in your local WiFi network.